 These nicely shaped shrubs grow up to 4 feet tall and are great to plant near a fence to disguise electrical equipment or a pool pump.

 Catmint is a great choice because they bloom from summer into the fall.
 They bloom into a lovely fuzzy gray tone with tiny purple-blue flowers and grow up to 4 feet tall.
-Making them an ideal height to hide an air conditioner or other yard objects while offering plenty of curb appeal.
+Making them an ideal height to hide air conditioner with plants while offering plenty of curb appeal.

 Korean Spice Viburnum is simply an eye-popping shrub with gorgeous white or pink flowers.
 What makes these shrubs extra special is the spice cake aroma.
 These also grow to about 6 feet tall and bloom in full sun to partial shade.
 If you’re looking to add a shrub that can hide most yard objects and add a ton of value to your landscape, the Korean Spice Viburnum is a no-brainer.